GreeningLab/GNA5031_applied3/README.md

 Drag and drop `input.msa.fasta` into Seaview
 Observe nucleotides and colors.

-### 4.4 Visualize aligned and trimed data using Seaview
+### 4.4 Visualize aligned and trimmed data using Seaview
 Drag and drop `input.msa.trimmed.fasta` into Seaview Observe nucleotides and colors.